- This post contains affiliate links. Read more here.

 - Dog appeal.
 After all, your dog has to like the taste!

 - Value.
-Every recommendation on this list is available for $10 or less.
+Almost every recommendation on this list is available for $15 or less (with many under $10).

 - Cloud Star Tricky Trainer Chewy Treats

 - Isle of Dogs 100% Natural Mini Health Dog Treats

 - Old Mother Hubbard P-Nuttier Large Biscuits